Fraud Blocker 3 Unintended Benefits of a Guitar Capo - Guitars on Main

 1. Better String Action

 The F chord can demonstrate this well.
-This chord can be painful to learn.
-It simply hurts your hand and fingers at the beginning of your guitar-playing journey.
+This chord can be painful to learn, as it simply hurts your hand and fingers at the beginning of your guitar-playing journey.

 New players struggle to get the notes on the 1st and 2nd strings of the F chord to ring clearly.
 Because both notes, F and C, are barred with the first finger, it takes a lot of pressure to get those notes to ring out nicely.

-Try placing a capo at the second fret and then play the F-shaped chord if you happen to have one.
+Try placing a capo at the second fret and then play the F-shaped chord.
 Easier, right?
 The capo is assisting by lowering the action.
 It now takes less force and is less painful to play any open position chord.

 2. Increased Space Between Strings

 Once you have mastered playing a chord at the fret of your choice, you'll want to reposition the capo to the next fret down towards the headstock and begin training your hand in the new position.
-Gradually the string spacing narrows as you work your way down the neck.
-But, it's getting more manageable for you because you have trained your hand.
+Gradually, the string spacing narrows as you work your way down the neck, but it becomes more manageable as you train your hand.

 Your hand only has to make minor adjustments for each fret change.
 Each new fret position is met with more experience, muscle memory, and skill.
 Before long, you will have mastered your chords in the open position.